 - Blanket Consortium Agreement (school): The Blanket Consortium Agreement is an agreement between the host and home school.
 The host school completes the blanket agreement and submits it to Franklin University's Financial Aid Office.

 - Student Contract (student): If you plan to attend your community college for any term within the award year and would like Franklin to consider hours at your community college in your financial aid award, you must submit a Student Contract.
 If you anticipate only attending Franklin University, you are not required to submit this.

 The Student Contract is available on our Documents and Forms page.
-Select the appropriate year, scroll down to the section titled Community College Alliance Students Only.
 Print out and follow the instructions on the Student Contract.